pmgrollemund/qualenvic_plus/README.md

   - Principal Component Analysis (PCA)
   - Analysis of Variance (ANOVA)
   - Correlation Analysis

 ## Installation
-1. Clonez ce dépôt sur votre machine locale.
+1. Clone this repository to your local machine.
-2. Assurez-vous d'avoir R (version 4.1.2 ou supérieure) installé sur votre système.
+2. Ensure you have R (version 4.1.2 or higher) installed on your system.
-3. Les packages R suivants sont nécessaires pour exécuter les scripts :
+3. The following R packages are required to run the scripts:
    - FactoMineR
    - factoextra
    - nFactors